Devon-White/Upgrade_Your_Relay_Game/readme.md

 main().catch(console.error)
 ```

-#### Receiving a Call
+### Receiving a Call

-When receiving a call with the deprecated (v2) RELAY SDK, we could use our Consumer to set up an event listener to listen for incoming calls.
+When receiving a call with the deprecated (v2) RELAY SDK, we could use our Consumer to set up an event listener to listen
+for incoming calls.

+#### v2 Node Relay SDK Example:
 ```javascript
 import { RelayConsumer } from '@signalwire/node'